RylanPetroelje/CIS343-Language-Creation-with-Flex-and-Bison/README.md

 # Abstract
 Date: 10/17/2025
 This is a project I did for my Structure of Programming Languages class.
-It involved creating a programming language by creating tokens and in a Flex file and defining syntax in a Bison file.
+It involved creating a programming language by creating tokens in a Flex file and defining syntax in a Bison file.
 This was my first project with the two languages and very much a learning experience for me.
 See RUBRIK.md for more comprehensive project details.

 # Key Programming Concepts Demonstrated
 1. Lexical Analysis